 1. Determine Your Specific Document Management Needs

-You can’t buy the right tool unless you know what you’re trying to fix.
+You can’t buy the right knowledge management tools unless you know what you’re trying to fix.
 While it’s tempting to throw technology at an issue, take the time to assess your organization’s specific document management needs.
 Start by making a list of current issues, and engage your staff in this process so that you can target a solution that will actually work for them.
 Note the various software applications you’d like to integrate with your online document management system.
 Factor in your firm’s projected growth areas so that your new DMS can handle future challenges.

 2. Choose the Right Vendor